ixjlyons/pelican-ghp/content/pages/home.rst

 Hey there, my name's Kenny and I'm an engineer.
-I recently (December 2018) finished my PhD in Mechanical and Aerospace Engineering at UC Davis and I'm now working in inertial navigation and GPS.
+I recently (December 2018) finished my PhD in Mechanical and Aerospace Engineering at UC Davis and I'm now working in inertial sensing and navigation.

 During grad school, I became interested in electrophysiological signal acquisition and processing, the combination of human and machine learning, and their use for the control of computer and machine interfaces.
-In English: I'm fascinated by the fact that our bodies produce electrical signals that can be detected, understood, and used to control things.
+In English: I'm fascinated by the fact that our bodies produce signals that can be detected, understood, and used to control things.

+If you want to get in touch, feel free to send me an email: ``ixjlyons at gmail dot com``.

 Projects
 ========